Fiona-T/walk-well/README.md

 >**Result:** Pass
 - the user goes to the Events page as described above.
 - above the Upcoming Events table there is a link directing the user to a form where they can register their interest in order to receive more information (visible on above screenprint)
 - clicking this link brings them to the Contact Us page.
-Here they can input their details and tick which Events they are interested in. *More details on contact form functionality in features section*
+Here they can input their details and tick which Events they are interested in. *More details on contact form functionality in features testing section below*
 ![](docs/user-stories/events-contact.png)

 3. **Expectation:** *As a visiting user, I want to read the user reviews of previous events, so that I can make a decision on which event, if any, to attend.*